-Joined Mr King as a partner and looked after the Ironmongery side.
-He had learnt the Ironmongery Trade whilst at H. Tett & Sons of Faversham and had heard, through a man call Watson-Smith who worked for a Gunpowder Works,(also at Faversham) that Mr King was looking for a partner.
-The Gunpowder works dealt with many businesses in the Westcoountry, Garton & King being one of them.
+Hugo joined John King in 1898 as a partner and looked after the Ironmongery side.
+He had learnt the Ironmongery Trade whilst at H. Tett & Sons of Faversham and had heard, through a man call Watson-Smith who worked for a Gunpowder Works (also at Faversham), that Mr King was looking for a partner.
+The Gunpowder Works dealt with many businesses in the Westcountry, Garton & King being one of them.

-Edgar Eland Holladay
+Henry Edgar Eland Holladay

 Alec Hugo Holladay